Looking for a Used MKZ in your area?

 The MKZ's safety features and “excellent brakes,” combined with its overall reliability, styling, standard features, options, and luxury, have most owners praising the ’09 MKZ for its pure and simple value.

-Talk about the 2009 Lincoln MKZ
+Cars compared to 2009 Lincoln MKZ